washingtonstateuniversity/WSUWP-Plugin-Skeleton/README.md

 ### Alter the plugin to be its own project

 There are several places throughout the WSUWP Plugin Skeleton code that should be changed to match the new plugin.
-A quick option is to search and replace the terms "WSUWP Plugin Skeleton", "WSUWP_Plugin_Skeleton", and "wsuwp-plugin-skeleton" with the new plugin's name, though you'll want to go through all files and double-check the work.

 1. The main plugin file, `wsuwp-plugin-skeleton.php`, should be renamed to `wsuwp-new-feature.php`.
 1. The main class file, `includes/class-wsuwp-plugin-skeleton.php`, should be renamed to `includes/class-wsuwp-new-feature.php`.